Rawa/recycler-swipes/README.md

 # Recycler Swipes

-Simple library to make it easily implement swiping gestures on a recycler view by using xml.
+Simple library to make it easily implement swiping gestures on a recyclerview.
+Simply create your views in XML or Code and bind them to swipe directions.

 ## Demo